UCD4IDS/WaveletsExt.jl/docs/src/index.md

 # least statistically dependent basis
 bbt = bestbasistree(y, LSDB())
 ```
-Given a `BitVector` representing a best basis tree, one can obtain the corresponding expansion coefficients using `bestbasiscoef`.
+Given a `BitVector` representing a best basis tree, one can obtain the corresponding expansion coefficients using [`bestbasiscoef`](@ref WaveletsExt.BestBasis.bestbasiscoef).
 ```julia
 coef = bestbasiscoef(y, bbt)
 ```
 For more information on the different wavelet transforms and best basis algorithms, please refer to its [manual](@ref transforms_manual).

 ## Signal Denoising
 WaveletsExt.jl includes additional signal denoising and thresholding methods that complement those written in Wavelets.jl.
-One can denoise a signal as follows:
+One can denoise a signal as using the [`denoise`](@ref Wavelets.Threshold.denoise) Wavelets.jl extension function as follows:
 ```julia
 x̂ = denoise(y, :wpt, wt, tree=bt)
 ```
-Additionally, for cases where there are multiple signals to be denoised, one can use the `denoiseall` function as below.
+Additionally, for cases where there are multiple signals to be denoised, one can use the [`denoiseall`](@ref WaveletsExt.Denoising.denoiseall) function as below.
 ```julia
 X̂ = denoiseall(Y, :wpt, wt, tree=bt)
 ```